If you owned a bike in the 1980s or before in the UK, the chances are it was British-made. If you own one today, most likely it’s made abroad.

-My 1980s Falcon Sprint bike was made in England.
+My 1980s Falcon racing bike was made in England.
 It is superb quality and a rides like a dream despite its age.
 Falcon Cycles is still going.
-The company owns and sometimes uses a number of different bicycle brands including Elswick, Hooper, Holdsworth, Falcon, British Eagle, Coventry Eagle, Townsend, Optima, Boss, Shogun, CBR and Claud Butler.
+The company owns and sometimes uses a number of different former British bicycle brands including Elswick, Hopper, Holdsworth (the Holdsworth brand is also used by Far East manufacturer Planet X Bikes), Falcon, British Eagle, Coventry Eagle (also previously a motorcycle manufacturer), Townsend, Wearwell and Claud Butler.
 The same company (Tandem) now owns Dawes cycles too.
-Like Raleigh Cycles, Falcon and Dawes make few if any of their bikes in the UK nowadays.
-I used to have a British made black Raleigh Record racing bike from the 1980s too, which I now regret selling.
-New foreign made mass produced bikes are just not in the same league quality wise.
+Like Raleigh Cycles, Falcon and Dawes (Tandem) do not make bikes in the UK nowadays, all their bicycles now being foreign made.

 Sturmey-Archer are now Taiwanese owned and manufacture only in Taiwan.

 Of course in Brompton and Pashley, both UK-owned with factories in west London and Stratford-upon-Avon respectively, there is genuine reason for cheer.
 Brompton is now the largest volume bicycle manufacturer in this country, with Pashley, who made the last all UK-sourced bike in 1986, before Michelin closed their tyre factory in Stoke-on-Trent, not far behind.